AdaGold/react-tic-tac-toe/ada-project-docs/testing-requirements.md

 The wave 3 tests verify that:

-- If x wins, the text "Winner is x" appears
+- If X wins, the text "The winner is X" appears
-- If o wins, the text "Winner is o" appears
+- If O wins, the text "The winner is O" appears